MelissaPabst/SavvyDAPython/Week2/Class1.md

 ```
 Feel free to do whatever you prefer after you are comfortable with direct imports like this.

-## Series
+## pandas Data Structures Part I: Series and Index

 What we created above is a **series**, which is a 1D array-like object, similar to a NumPy 1D array, but has an associated array of index labels.
+The panda Series is for arrays of data of a single type, and can be thought of a column of a spreadsheet.

 The most basic building of a series looks like this:

 ```
 >>> s = pd.Series(data, index=index)
 ```
 And "data" can be a Python dictionary, an ndarray, or even a scalar value.
+We can provide attributes such as name, dtype, shape, index, and values when we create a panda Series.

 Here we have a panda series, with the index labels on the left and the data on the right: